-Before Hooks or After Hooks are a feature of terragrunt that make it possible to define custom actions that will be called either before or after execution of the tofu
+Before Hooks, After Hooks and Error Hooks are a feature of terragrunt that make it possible to define custom actions that will be called before or after running an tofu

 /terraform